tungstenfabric/tf-ansible-deployer/README_vcenter.md

 - 3x Contrail Control Plane
 - 2x ESXi Compute

-You will also need base host, on which contrail-ansible-deployer will be installed.
+You will also need base host, on which tf-ansible-deployer will be installed.

 **NOTE**: This is just an example deployment for simple test purposes.
 It is NOT a sizing recommendation or specification.